 Step 11: To make chart editing easy, change the revenue figure from 250,000 to 600,000.
 Left click chart title and hit delete to get rid of it.
 Next having chart selected right click on y axis labels and select format axis.
 Under axis option check mark the “Categories in reverse order”.
 Close the sidebar for now

 Step 12: Left click on padding series (you will be able to guess it via legend at the bottom).
 Go to format > click shape fill > select no fill.
-See the chart coming together?
+See the waterfall chart coming together?
+We just need to make few change in Excel to complete it.

 Step 13: Right click on any bar and select format data series option.
 I made the gap to be 30%